MuhammedShiway/AICrowd-Mosquito/README.md

 ---

 **TL;DR**: 🦟 We tackled the AICrowd Mosquito Challenge using phone pics to classify mosquitoes, and handling data imbalance.
-Ranked 24th with some not-too-shabbt stats! 🚀🔍
+Ranked 24th with some not-too-shabby stats! 🚀🔍